Kids Eye Doctor Near You Q&A

-Q: We hear a lot about “seeing your eye doctor regularly.”
+1. Q: We hear a lot about “seeing your eye doctor regularly.”
 In school-aged children, ages 5 through 17, what does regularly mean?

 - A: Skipping or re-reading lines has trouble with school work or reading, takes longer to do Homework, short attention span, trouble with up close work.

-Q: Because many children may be too young to read, how is an eye exam conducted if they cannot read a snell chart?Tumbling E chart or symbols chart are objective ways of testing and measuring RX.
+3. Q: What about preschoolers?
+Since many children may be too young to read, how is an eye exam conducted if they cannot read a Snellen chart?

-Q: One of the greatest tasks of a school-aged child is learning to read and in older children, the amount of reading required.
-What should parents be on the lookout for concerning their child’s reading and potential vision problems?See Question 2.
+4. Q: One of the greatest tasks of a school-aged child is learning to read and in older children, the amount of reading required.
+What should parents be on the lookout for concerning their child’s reading and potential vision problems?

-Q: We often discuss vision problems as they relate to sitting in a classroom, but what about the playground or vision acuity’s effect on socialization and play?
+5. Q: We often discuss vision problems as they relate to sitting in a classroom, but what about the playground or vision acuity’s effect on socialization and play?

-Q: Today it seems that many children are very quickly diagnosed as learning disabled or dyslexic.
+6. Q: Today it seems that many children are very quickly diagnosed as learning disabled or dyslexic.
 How does vision play into the problems and what are the differences?

-Q: We have many choices today correct our vision.
+7. Q: We have many choices today correct our vision.
 What do you recommend as the earliest age for contact lenses?

 - A: Individualized progressive visual enhancement programs conducted in and out of office with sessions done bi-weekly and Homework done daily by the patient.
 This helps patients develop visual skills that are fundamental to learning and they are able to accurately and effectively participate in the classroom, in sports and in life.
 This adapts how a child or adult process visual information.